picoHz/lzzzz/README.md

 ## About

-This crate provides carefully-designed Rust APIs for the [LZ4](https://lz4.github.io/lz4/) compression algorithm.
+Rust APIs for the [LZ4](https://lz4.github.io/lz4/) compression algorithm.

 ## Usage